Dahu: The rise of the dahu

 The dahu is a staple of 20th-century French popular culture, known in Lorraine, in the mountainous regions of eastern France (Alpes and Jura), and in French-speaking Switzerland as a theme of jokes among natives and a spoof for fooling young children.
 Its popularity began to soar toward the end of the 19th century.
 The budding tourism industry brought to the mountains wealthy city dwellers with a somewhat arrogant attitude and a paltry knowledge of the countryside.
 The mountaineers working as hunting guides would take advantage of the gullibility of some tourists to lure them into the "dahu hunt" (French: chasse au dahu).
 The animal was touted as a rare and precious bounty, the capture thereof required waiting alone all night on a chilly slope, crouched in an uncomfortable position.
 In the second half of the 20th century, the supply of naive hunters had dried up, and the dahu hunt enjoyed a second life as a summer camp practical joke.

 The dahu today

 As of the last decades of the 20th century, the dahu is widely recognized as a tall tale and a source of humor.
 The Alps Museum in the Bard Fort, Aosta Valley, dedicated a part of its permanent exhibition to Dahu.
 It has been adopted by other mountainous regions such as the Pyrenees.
 Recreational "dahu hunts" are sometimes organized as outdoor activities in France and Switzerland.
 There are dahu websites and dahu aficionados, such as Marcel Jacquat, former director, now retired, of the Natural Science Museum of La Chaux-de-Fonds in Switzerland, who wrote a monograph and opened an exhibition devoted to the animal on 1 April 1995.
 On 1 April 1967, the Prefect of Haute-Savoie (France) officially made the mountainous suburbs of the small town of Reignier a "Dahu Sanctuary" where hunting and photography are forbidden.
+There have been alleged contemporary witnesses of the Dahu in the Athenian neighborhood of Exarchia.
+Locals reportedly heard the sounds of its presence emanating from the construction site of the neighborhood's forthcoming subway station.